 Although Utah has one of the lowest divorce rates in the country, there are still countless families across the state torn apart.
 Many of these divorces involve children.
 Whenever a marriage comes to an end, there are rarely any easy solutions.
-Children are often the biggest victims of divorce and are forced split their childhood living with two different families.
+Children are often the biggest victims of divorce and are forced to split their childhood living with two different families.
 When it comes to child custody, it is important to properly understand your options.
-There is currently four different types of child custody in Utah–Sole Legal/Physical Custody, Joint Legal/Physical Custody, Joint Legal/Sole Physical and Split Custody.
+There are currently four different types of child custody in Utah–Sole Legal/Physical Custody, Joint Legal/Physical Custody, Joint Legal/Sole Physical, and Split Custody.

 Regardless of your family situation, the court’s primary objective is to rule in the best interest of the child.
-There are several factors that will be taken into consideration, including each party’s parental skills, income level and ability to provide a stable and nurturing home environment.
+There are several factors that will be taken into consideration, including each party’s parental skills, income level, and ability to provide a stable and nurturing home environment.
 Here are the child custody options currently available under Utah law.

 In some cases, the court will grant one parent complete control of making the child’s important decisions.
 This will include where the child lives and what school they will attend.
 In most cases, the other parent will be given visitation opportunities.
-However depending on the circumstances of the case, visitation rights are not always a guarantee.
+However, depending on the circumstances of the case, visitation rights are not always a guarantee.

 In most Utah divorce cases, the ideal situation is to have both parents share custody of their children.
 Joint Legal/Physical Custody is exactly as its name suggests, allowing both parents to participate in the decision making process.
-During the course of the year, the children will live each of their parents.
+During the course of the year, the children will live with each of their parents.
 The court will make specific recommendations depending on the circumstances of the divorce case.

 Not all joint custody arrangements are the same.
 While both parents are allowed to participate in the decision-making process, one parent will have full custody This child custody arrangement usually occurs when both parents are employed or the kids are enrolled in school.
 It allows children to have a stable living environment and schedule.

 In many divorce cases, there are multiple children involved.
 Some children may be the result of a previous relationship.
 The court may determine it is in the best interest of one child to be with a specific parent.
-That parent will have complete decision-making power of that child.
+That parent will have complete decision-making power over that child.

 Divorce is rarely easy.
 Some of the most complicated situations in family law involve child custody and visitation.
 If you are filing for divorce in Utah, it is vital to seek representation from a Salt Lake City divorce attorney with a track record of protecting the rights of clients and their children.
 For nearly two decades, attorney Emy A. Cordano has utilized an aggressive and comprehensive approach to place each client in the best position to succeed.
 Over the years, she has helped countless men and women with a variety of family law issues.
 To learn more contact her law office today to schedule a consultation.